Rencontre avec Robert Klitzman, Professeur de psychiatrie, Directeur des masters de bioéthique Université Columbia, New York

 Martin Dumont, responsable de la Chaire de philosophie de l’Hôtel-Dieu

 Since the first "test tube baby" was born over 40 years ago, In Vitro Fertilization and other Assisted Reproductive Technologies (ARTs) have advanced in extraordinary ways, producing millions of babies.
 An estimated 20% of American couples use infertility services to help them conceive, and that number is growing.
 Such technologies permit thousands of people, including gay and lesbian couples and single parents, to have offspring.
 Couples can now transmit or avoid passing on certain genes to their children, including those for chronic disease and, probably sometime soon, height and eye color as well.
 Prospective parents routinely choose even the sex of their future child and whether or not to have twins.
 The possibilities of this rapidly developing technology are astounding-especially in the United States, where the procedures are practically unregulated and a large commercial market for buying and selling human eggs is swiftly growing.
-New gene-editing technology, known as CRISPR, allows for even more direct manipulation of embryos' genes.
+New gene-editing technology, known as CRISPR, allows for even more direct manipulation of embryos' genes.15h20 Pause café

 Research on human beings saves countless lives, but has at times harmed the participants.
 To what degree then should government regulate science, and how?
 The horrors of Nazi concentration camp experiments and the egregious Tuskegee syphilis study led the US government, in 1974, to establish Research Ethics Committees, known as Institutional Review Boards (IRBs) to oversee research on humans.
 The US now has over 4,000 IRBs, which examine yearly tens of billions of dollars of research -- all studies on people involving diseases, fromcancer to autism, and behavior.
-Yet ethical violations persist.
+Yet ethical violations persist.At the same time, critics have increasingly attacked these committees for delaying or blocking important studies.
+Partly, science is changing, and the current system has not kept up.
+Since the regulations were first conceived 40 years ago, research has burgeoned 30-fold.
+Studies often now include not a single university, but multiple institutions, and 40 separate IRBs thusneed to approve a single project One committee might approve a study quickly, while others require major changes, altering the scientific design, and making the comparison of data between sites difficult.

 Crucial dilemmas thus emerge of whether the current system should be changed, and if so, how.
 Yet we must first understand the status quo to know how to improve it.
 Unfortunately, these committees operate behind closed doors, and have received relatively little in-depth investigation.
 Robert Klitzman thus interviewed 45 IRB leaders and members about how they make decisions.